vitessio/website/content/en/docs/19.0/reference/features/recovery.md

 ## Point in Time Recovery

-Vitess supports incremental backup and recoveries, AKA point in time recoveries. `v17` offers restore-to-position functionality, and `v18` is slated to support restore-to-timestamp functionality in addition.
+Vitess supports incremental backup and recoveries, AKA point in time recoveries.
+It supports both restore-to-timestamp and (one second resolution) as well as restore-to-position (precise GTID set).

 Point in time recoveries are based on full and incremental backups.
 It is possible to recover a database to a position that is _covered_ by some backup.